MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 * You have the source code for the demo website on your desktop.

 * You are running a local web server from the source code directory, so that the site is accessible at `localhost:8080`.
+Note: If you use the Python server option, the default port number is `8000`.

 * You opened `localhost:8080` in Microsoft Edge, and you are using DevTools to change the website source code which includes the CSS, HTML, and JavaScript files.